ritah-nabunje/ritah-nabunje.github.io/index.md

   <div>
     <h2>Biography</h2>
     <p>
-      My research focuses on how genetic variations influence the risk of pulmonary fibrosis across diverse populations.
-My work aims to identify both shared and unique genetic contributors to this complex disease, with a focus on addressing disparities in genomic research representation.
+      I’m a PhD researcher in human genomics, currently studying genetic risk for pulmonary fibrosis across diverse populations.
+My research has made me more aware of how gaps in data representation affect the relevance and reach of genetic findings in public health.
+I’m developing a strong interest in translating advances in genomics into strategies for precision public health.
     </p>
     <p>
-      Beyond my research, I actively seek opportunities to contribute to genomics policy and advocacy.
-I am committed to supporting initiatives that promote diversity and inclusion in genomics while addressing the unique challenges of implementing genomic medicine in resource-limited settings.
-      My goal is to play a role in global efforts to deliver precision medicine for all populations, irrespective of genetic ancestry or geographic location.
+      I’m particularly drawn to science communication and policy advocacy as tools to bridge the gap between research, healthcare, and the communities they aim to serve.
     </p>
     <p>
-      In my spare time, I play badminton and enjoy exploring nature by bike but most times on foot.
+      Badminton is my reset button.
+I enjoy the quick reactions and the fun energy it brings.
     </p>
   </div>
 </div>